Bárbara Bermudo: TV and film career

-Bermudo, who was born in Guaynabo to a Puerto Rican mother and a Cuban father, has a degree in journalism from American University in Washington, D.C., was the host of Primer Impacto, a Spanish language news program which covers predominantly human interest stories and is popular among the Hispanic population in the United States, until she was laid off on January 5, 2017.
+Bermudo, who was born in Guaynabo to Cuban parents, Bermudo has a degree in journalism from American University in Washington, D.C., was the host of Primer Impacto, a Spanish language news program which covers predominantly human interest stories and is popular among the Hispanic population in the United States, until she was laid off on January 5, 2017.
 Bermudo joined the program in 2002 when the show's original host María Celeste Arrarás had left and co-hosted it Myrka Dellanos until she left in 2004, and also with Fernando Del Rincón until he was let go in 2008.

 Before Univision, Bermudo worked as a reporter for WAPA TV in 1997.

 In 2003, Bermudo had a small role playing herself in the film Chasing Papi, starring Roselyn Sanchez, Jaci Velasquez, and Sofía Vergara.

 In 2004 and 2005, Bermudo hosted Lo Que no vio de Premios lo Nuestro (What you didn't see in Lo Nuestro Awards) and Noche de Estrellas (The Night of Stars).
 Bermudo has made television appearances in El Show de Cristina, El Escandalo del Mediodia (The Midday Scandal), and Que Bodas (What a Wedding).
 She is one of the eight cover subjects of the 2007 edition of People en Españols "50 Most Beautiful People" issue.

 In 2017, she received a Daytime Emmy Award nomination for Outstanding Daytime Talent in a Spanish Language Program for her work on Primer Impacto.
 She also won an Emmy for a report on the drug ecstasy.